On the quantum numbers of the $X(1880)$: Results and discussions

 After fixing the quantum numbers, one can analyze the contributions to the structure around the threshold from different parts as shown in Fig.~\ref{fig:3pipidevide}.
 The Born term/background and loop contributions, corresponding to the first and second terms of Eq.~(\ref{Eq:AmpF}), are shown as blue dashed and purple dash-dotted lines, respectively.
 As can be found, the structure in the $3(\pi^+\pi^-)$ variant mass spectrum is from the interference between the loop and background contributions.
-The background is smooth, and only the loop contribution, i.e., the $N\bar{N}$ rescattering effects, supplies a structure.
-It should be pointed out that from the $N\bar{N}$ scattering partial wave amplitudes, one can not find any poles around the threshold.
-This supports the statement that the $X(1880)$ is generated by the threshold behavior.
+The background is smooth, and only the loop contribution, i.e., the $N\bar{N}$ rescattering effects, generate a structure that is of a cusp-like shape rather than a Breit-Wigner shape.
+It should be pointed out that from the $N\bar{N}$ scattering partial wave amplitudes, one can not find any poles around the threshold compatible with the cusp-like shape of the loop contribution.
+This excludes the glueball case and supports that the $X(1880)$ is generated by the threshold behavior.